 Here are the latest COVID-19 numbers confirmed Wednesday in Washington state

-The Washington state Department of Health reported 531 new COVID-19 cases and one death Wednesday.
+The Washington state Department of Health reported 803 new COVID-19 cases and 46 deaths Wednesday.

+Wednesday’s case counts include a backlog of cases identified and processed Tuesday.
+They occurred November 2020 up to present.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.